Autoimmune Disease, Veterans in Pain, and the Osteopathic Advantage

 The big picture (without the jargon)

-For Veterans, these challenges often layer onto service-related injuries, hyperarousal or startle responses, long commutes for care, and workplaces with strict drug-testing policies.
+For Veterans, these challenges often layer onto service-related injuries, hyperarousal, long commutes for care, and workplaces with strict drug-testing policies.
 It’s a lot to carry.

 Your rheumatologist or specialist guides the medical plan.
-An osteopathic physician (DO) works alongside them, offering whole-person, hands-on care to support comfort and function.
-Their focus: helping you move more freely so you can stick to your prescribed plan.
+An osteopathic physician (DO) works alongside them, providing whole-person, hands-on care to support comfort and function.
+Their focus: helping you move more freely so you can follow the plan.

 Think of your care team as a small squad: